-Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: The Money Garden Students explore money-management skills and become familiar with the key differences between earning, saving, and spending.
+- Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: The Money Garden Students explore money-management skills and become familiar with the key differences between earning, saving, and spending.
 They learn that money can be saved in a financial institution, such as a bank or a credit union, and how that money can earn interest.
-Objectives: The students will be able to: Identify the role of money in everyday life Explain the benefits of using a savings account Social Studies E2.3.4 Explain the role of money in making exchange easier.
-Financial Literacy 3.SS.5.
-List reasons why people keep money in banks and credit unions.
+Objectives: Students will: Identify the role of money in everyday life Explain the benefits of using a savings account Social Studies E.3.1 Analyze the role of money within a community and local government.
 Reading for Information RI.3.1 RI.3.3-4 RI.3.6 Reading Foundations RF.3.3-4 Speaking and Listening SL.3.1 SL.3.6 Language L.3.1 L.3.4 L.3.4 Numbers Base Ten 3.NBT.2.2 3.NBT.3.3 4.NBT.4 5.NBT.5 5.NBT.7 Mathematical Practices 1-8 Session Two: Create a Business Students learn about the ways in which people's interests and skills can help them identify small businesses they can start.
-Objectives: The students will be able to: Define business, goods, and services Identify businesses they would like to start that align with their personal interests and skills Appreciate their own roles as entrepreneurs in affecting their community and their world Social Studies E2.3.2 Identify examples of the variety of resources (human capital, physical capital, and natural resources) that are used to produce goods and services.
-Financial Literacy 4.EI.5.
-Describe how people form businesses to meet customers' needs while generating income for themselves.
-4.EI.6.
-List ways that owning a business involves risk that the business will not be able to earn enough revenue to pay its costs.
-5.I.1.
-Describe what a company is and what it does.
+Objectives: Students will: Define business, goods, and services Identify businesses they would like to start that align with their personal interests and skills Appreciate their own roles as entrepreneurs in affecting their community and their world Social Studies E.5.1 Examine the various types of resources required to provide goods and services.
 Reading for Information RI.3.2-4 RI.3.6 Reading Foundations RF.3.3-4 Speaking and Listening SL.3.1-3 SL.3.6 Language L.3.1-4 L.3.6 Numbers Base Ten 3.NBT.3.3 4.NBT.4 4.NBT.5 5.NBT.5 5.NBT.7 Mathematical Practices 1-8 Session Three: Build a Business Students identify the fundamental steps for starting a small business and develop a basic business plan.
-Objectives: The students will be able to: Identify the basic steps for building a small business Develop a basic business plan Social Studies E2.3.3 Explain why individuals and businesses specialize and trade.
-Financial Literacy 4.EI.5.
-Describe how people form businesses to meet customers' needs while generating income for themselves.
-4.EI.6.
-List ways that owning a business involves risk that the business will not be able to earn enough revenue to pay its costs.
-5.I.1.
-Describe what a company is and what it does.
+Objectives: Students will: Identify the basic steps for building a small business Develop a basic business plan Social Emotional Learning 2C.
+Demonstrate ability to set and accomplish specific tasks and goals.
 Reading for Information RI.3.2-6 Reading Foundations RF.3.3-4 Speaking and Listening SL.3.1 SL.3.6 Language L.3.1-4 L.3.6 Numbers Base Ten 3.NBT.2.2 3.NBT.3.3 4.NBT.4 4.NF.4.7 5.NBT.5 5.NBT.7 Mathematical Practices 1-2 4-8